pveyes/vite-plugin-sloth/README.md

 ### Variables

-There are 2 use cases for using variables: child element and HTML attribute.
+There are 2 use cases for using variables: to be rendered as visible text, and as HTML attribute.

-#### Children
+#### Text

-To use variable as child element, you use `slot` element.
-First template must define which slot is available.
-Slot have `name` attribute that will be used to reference later
+To use variable as text / child element, you use `slot` element.
+Template can define however many slot they need.
+Slot have `name` attribute that will be used to reference later. `name` in slot is scoped by its template, so different template can have slot with same `name`.

 ```html
 <template id="hello-world">